-Welcome to the Internationally Educated Midwives Bridging Program - IEMBP
+Welcome to the Internationally Educated Midwives Bridging Program (IEMBP)

 Please join us in acknowledging that the midwifery programs, at the UBC Point Grey Campus are located on the traditional, ancestral, and unceded territory of the hən̓q̓əmin̓əm̓-speaking Musqueam people.